rezendi/ykarma/README.md

 For now, the code is set up so there's a main smart contract, YKarma, which handles most of the economy, and a separate administrative smart contract, the YKOracle, which can manage communities, tags, and vendors.
-The idea is that multiple YKOracles will exist in the future, ideally elected by some form of community voting, again so that while there will be gatekeeping there won't be a single point of control.
+The idea is that multiple YKOracles will exist in the future, ideally elected by some form of community voting, so that while there will be gatekeeping there won't be a single point of control.

 Users must have an email address, a telephone number, or ideally both.
-Coins are sent to URLs rather than Ethereum addresses, meaning you can send coins to people who are not yet part of the system and/or any community.
-However communities can restrict the URLs their coins are sent to (e.g. ensure that coins only track reputation within a company.)
+Coins are sent to URLs rather than Ethereum addresses, meaning you can send coins to people who are not yet part of the system and/or any of its communities.
+However communities can restrict the URLs their members' coins are sent to (e.g. ensure that coins only track reputation within a company.)

 Users who never want to deal with the blockchain won't have to, but users who want to become "free agents," and/or to combine their accounts from multiple communities, may do so at the